-On November 4, 2016, two exploration test pits were excavated at representative locations across the property (Figure A-2).
-The test pits were excavated with to depths ranging between 15 and 18 feet below existing grade with the aid of a Caterpillar 313F tracked excavator.
-Detailed logs for the test pits are displayed in Figure A-3 and Figure A-4.
-Five distinct geologic units were encountered in the subsurface, with three of these units being found in both of the test pits.
+On November 4, 2016, three exploration test pits were excavated at representative locations across the property (Figure A-2).
+The test pits were excavated with to depths ranging between 12 and 19 feet below existing grade with the aid of a Caterpillar 313F tracked excavator.
+Detailed logs for the test pits are displayed in Figure A-3 through Figure A-5.
+Four distinct geologic units were encountered in the subsurface, with three of these units being found in all of the test pits.
 The soil and moisture conditions encountered during our investigation are discussed in the following paragraphs.